(All fields required)

 Please enter your name.

-The goal of the Hogan laboratory is to understand the immune-intestinal epithelial interactions during homeostasis and how alterations in these pathways predispose to the development and maintenance of chronic inflammatory diseases such as food allergy and inflammatory bowel disease (IBD).
-In parallel with these mouse studies, we define the roles of leukocytes (monocyte / macrophages, mast cells and eosinophils) in intestinal inflammatory diseases by conducting studies of human monocyte / macrophages or by evaluating specimens derived from patients with food allergy and IBD.
+The goal of the Hogan Laboratory is to understand the immune-intestinal epithelial interactions during homeostasis and how alterations in these pathways predispose to the development and maintenance of chronic inflammatory diseases such as food allergy and anaphylaxis, infection-induced diarrheal diseases, cystic fibrosis (CF) and inflammatory bowel disease (IBD).

 Phone: 513-636-6620Fax: 513-636-3310Email: firstname.lastname@example.org